 This morning is supposed to be a school-wide field trip to celebrate all that the students have accomplished so far this year.

 The school is taking all the kids bowling today.
 It was originally supposed to be last month but due to the crazy weather we’ve been having, it had to be postponed.
 The day has finally arrived and Elliott and Emmett are so excited.
-Elliott’s a bit wishy washy about it but Emmett absolutely read to hit the lanes.
+Elliott’s a bit wishy washy about it but Emmett is absolutely ready to hit the lanes.
+The school has given players bowling team shirts to make them feel part of a cause and to encourage them to perform better.
+The shirts definitely look good and make the boys appear handsome.
+Emmett has always wanted to enjoy the professional feel while bowling and this gives him a chance to do just that.

 Unfortunately, Gavin will be needle deep inside of his IVIG infusion and won’t be able to attend.